PrincetonUniversity/BrainPipe/EXAMPLES.md

 ```
 This step should take no more than 10 minutes.
 When it finishes, the 25 stitched and blended full size Z planes (.tif files) will live in `outputdirectory/full_sizedatafld/n_4x_cellch_z4um_10percentoverlap_de_ch00`

 Visualize them to make sure the stitching worked propertly.
-The Z=0 plane should look identical to the
+The Z=0 plane should look identical to Figure 1 above.

 ## Edit: lightsheet/tools/conv_net/pytorchutils:
 - main GPU-based scripts are located in the pytorchutils directory